harlan-zw/nuxt-delay-hydration/README.md

 <br>
 It's recommended that you do thorough testing on your app with the module before deploying it into production.

 To make sure the module is doing what you expect, there is a `debug` mode, which when enabled will log behaviour in the console.

+It might be a good idea to always debug on your local environment, in that instance you could do:

 ```js
 export default {